-Continuous bake setting or 12-hour energy saving feature (E-SA)
+Changing between continuous bake setting or 12-hour energy saving feature

 The oven control has a built-in 12-hour energy saving feature that will shut off the oven if the oven is left on for more than 12 hours.
-The oven control can be prgrammed to override this feature for continuous baking.
+The oven control can be programmed to override this feature for continuous baking.